carrickda/Reading-notes/README.md

 # Reading-notes
-Notes form reading for class 102
+Notes from reading for class 102